-Can a Jewelers tell if a Lab Created Diamonds?
+Can Jewelers tell if a Lab Created Diamonds?

 The answer is No!
 While gemologists have expertise in this regard, jewelers cannot tell them apart.
 Lab diamonds and naturally mined gemstones are of the same quality.
 They look the same, even to an experienced eye.
 Traditional jewelers' tools, such as microscopes or loupes, cannot detect the difference between a laboratory-grown diamond and a natural, mined diamond.

-Most jewelers have cheap diamond testing tools designed to test between fake diamonds and real diamonds.
+Most jewelers have cheap diamond testing tools designed to test between fake diamonds and natural diamonds.
 These essential tools are not equipped to differentiate between lab-grown and original diamonds.
-It needs a piece of complex gemological equipment like the DiaTrue Machine from OGI systems, costing over $10,000 to do the needful.
+It needs a piece of complex gemological equipment like the DiaTrue Machine from OGI systems, costing over $10,000 to do what is necessary.

 Do Lab-Created Diamonds have Laser Inscriptions?